Latest blog by Andrea Donsky, co-founder of NaturallySavvy.com. Read more...

 What should not go in your grocery cart:

-Pack a lunch to save time, money and calories
+2. Pack a lunch to save time, money and calories

 A balanced meal includes the proper amount of protein, carbohydrates and fat.
 Here’s an example:

-• A small container of yogurt (organic soy is an option), that’s low in sugar and fat
+• A small container of organic yogurt (organic soy is an option), that’s low in sugar and fat

 • Dark chocolate square to enjoy for dessert

-Know your fast food healthy options
+3. Know your healthy fast food options

+Too busy to pack a lunch?
+Luckily, there are more healthier fast food options now available, such as salads, wraps or sandwiches.
 What’s more, many of these outlets have posted the fat/calorie/sodium content of their menus online.
-Bottom line, if you’re going for something ‘fast’ you can make it healthy too!
+Use your smarts when choosing healthier fast food options, by avoiding foods likely to have chemical additives.
+Bottom line, if you’re going for something ‘fast’ you can do your best to make it healthy too!

-Keep weight loss protein staples on-hand
+4. Keep weight loss protein staples on-hand

 The problem with weight loss is typically due to an over consumption of carbohydrates and too little protein in the diet.